On Buying Baseball Tickets Online

-When to use it: Try SeatGeek in comparison with StubHub; very often you will find better deals on SeatGeek, as I have a few times.
+When to use it: Try SeatGeek in comparison with StubHub; very often you will find better deals on SeatGeek, as I have many times.
 The risk is low, but Google the seller reviews if you’re concerned.

 4) ScoreBig.
 If SeatGeek is the Expedia of ticket buying, then ScoreBig is the Priceline…ScoreBig allows you to choose an event and place a bid on tickets, and they will tell you how good your chances are of the bid being accepted.
 If the offer is not accepted, you are locked out of bidding on that seating area for 24 hours.